vinisavordelli/vinisavordelli/README.md

 <p align="justify">Bachelor in economics and a former enterpreneur, in 2020 I decided this was no longer the life I wanted.
 I searched for something i could be  passionate about, and luckly I found software development (I'm loving it).</p>

 - 🔭 I’m currently working part time as a developer at Trybe, the school I study at.

-- 🌱 I’m currently learning Back-end web development at Trybe.

-- 🤝 I look forward to help anyone who is going through the process I've been living in the past year or by contributing in open source projects.

-- 💬 You can ask me about :
-  - Javascript
-  - CSS
-  - HTML
-  - React
-  - Redux
-  - Jest
-  - any other technologies you find in my profile

-- 📫 How to reach me:
-  - 📧 Email: vinicius.savordellI@gmail.com
-  - 📞 Phone: + 55(11) 98848-9449

 - 📄 You can find out about my professional trajectory at my [LinkedIN](https://www.linkedin.com/in/savordelli/)

 - ⚡ Fun fact: